rsynek/intellij-reproducer/README.md

 Despite the fact that maven invoked via a terminal successfully compiles the project, IntelliJ IDEA (Project context menu -> Rebuild...) fails to compile the project due to the unknown keyword `var`.

-The issue seems to be caused by the following configuration details:
 The `jboss-parent` pom.xml defines a property `<maven.compiler.target>1.8</maven.compiler.target>`, while this project defines `<maven.compiler.release>11</maven.compiler.release>`, which should effectively override the `<maven.compiler.target>` defined in the parent pom.xml.